hartsfield/entersoftdev/README.md

  6. Shell:                fish (optional but recommended), bash
  8. Extras (optional):    Ranger, autojump

-While not all of these tools are necessary, they are recomended by this guide.
+While not all of these tools are necessary, they are recommended by this guide.

 To install these tools and set up this development environment on Fedora 41 Linux, we execute the following: